alankarmisra/tablegen-tutorial/README.md

 ## What is TableGen?
 TableGen is a data definition language and allows one to specify what it calls records.
 A backend can parse the records and use as needed.
 Here’s a quick example so we aren’t running blind.

+**Note:** Syntax highlighting for TableGen is unsupported at the time of writing this tutorial.
+As a consequence, I've used the C syntax highlighter which does an OK job of highlighting bits and pieces though it is far from perfect.

 ```c
 class Compiler {
   string version = "1.0";